-The conjunctiva is a transparent mucous membrane that covers the inner surface of the eyelids and the surface of the eye.
-When it is inflamed or infected it becomes red or pink.
+The conjunctiva is a clear film or membrane covering the inner surface of the eyelids and the eyeball itself.
+When it is irritated or infected, it turns red or pink.
 This is called conjunctivitis or “pink eye”.

-The cornea is the front clear part of the eye in the front center part of the outer wall of the eye.
-It is made of collagen fibers in a very special arrangement so that the cornea is clear.
-Through the cornea you can see the iris and pupil.
-The cornea bends light coming into the eye so that it is focused on the retina.
-The cornea is the part of the eye on which contact lenses are placed.
+The cornea is the clear front part of the eye, located in the center part of the eye’s outer wall.
+It is made of special collagen fibers.
+You can see the iris and pupil through it.
+The cornea bends incoming light, focusing it on the retina.
+Contact lenses are placed on the cornea.

-The vitreous cavity lies between the lens and the retina and fills 4/5 of the space inside the back part of the eye.
-A jelly like substance known as the vitreous humor fills the cavity.
-This plays an important role in nourishing the inner structures of the eye.
-Light comes into the eye through the pupil and passes through the vitreous to be projected on the retina.
+The vitreous is a space between the lens and the retina, taking up 4/5 of the space in the eye’s back part.
+It is filled with a jelly-like substance called the vitreous humor, which nourishes the inside parts of the eye.
+Light enters the eye through the pupil, and travels through the vitreous to reach the retina.

 RETINAL PIGMENT EPITHELIUM (RPE):